SeanYeatts/SolidWrap/info/API Reference.rst

 Appendix
 --------
-Two container classes are used to simplify the concept of a SolidWorks "model."
+Two container classes are used to simplify the concept of a SolidWorks "document."
 The SolidWorks API tends to prefer the use of complete filepaths as direct references to documents.
 This is cumbersome, and a less verbose solution is implemented by the SolidWrap API to streamline file references.

 ``Model`` ( class )
 -------------------